open-telemetry/oteps/text/0066-separate-context-propagation.md

 interleaved with regular code, and ties together independent code modules which would otherwise remain encapsulated.
 Tracing is also distributed, and requires non-local, transaction-level context propagation in order to execute correctly.

-A second observability concern is **correlations**.
-Correlations provide values for labels, which can then be applied to any metric occurring later in the same transaction.
-The Correlations API is similar to the Baggage API, except it is a write-only interface.

 The various observability APIs are not described here directly.
 However, in this new design, all observability APIs would be modified to make use of the generalized